 This curing process mixes the anchovy origin story up a bit, as in Finland and Sweden, the term “anchovy” refers to a traditional seasoning process rather than a type of fish.
-Thus, anchovy products imported from those countries often contain herring, sprats of other types of fish.
+Thus, anchovy products imported from those countries often contain herring and other types of sprats.

 Before you indulge your dog’s desire to share your anchovies, here are a few things to consider.

 Be careful which anchovies you feed your dog